 Added support

-Updated the dockerfile to downlaod fortio into the image that can be later used for load testing.
-The main application itself does not send traffic via load, it is the worker that will perform the actual task.
-The main application will only assigns the task.
+Updated the dockerfile to download fortio into the image that can be later used for load testing.
+Fortio will be used in the source microservice main app and worker to send the load to the fortio server running inside container in the destination microservice.
+The main application itself does not send traffic, it is the worker that will perform the actual task.
+The main application will only assign the task.

 Steps to run the test

-Expose the microservice deployment, which will be the first in chain as Load Balancer
+Expose the microservice deployment as LoadBalancer, which will be the first in chain

 Tsung tool will be used to run the load test.